jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 sudo apt-get install coturn
 ```

-Dialog [config file] (https://ourcodeworld.com/articles/read/1175/how-to-create-and-configure-your-own-stun-turn-server-with-coturn-in-ubuntu-18- 04) Edit `turnserver.conf` and update the PostgreSQL database connection string to use the _coturn_ schema of the Reticulum database:
+Dialog [config file](https://ourcodeworld.com/articles/read/1175/how-to-create-and-configure-your-own-stun-turn-server-with-coturn-in-ubuntu-18- 04) Edit `turnserver.conf` and update the PostgreSQL database connection string to use the _coturn_ schema of the Reticulum database:

 Modify the turnserver.conf configuration file with the following command.